dictation-toolbox/Caster/docs/meta/Caster_FAQ.md

 2. **Is Caster only meant to be used by developers who code only by voice?**

       Both developers and everyday users can benefit from a simple experience to control their computer.
 Caster was designed for voice programmers who develop software.
 However programming is a barrier for most people.
-We want to simplify experience for the everyday users, yet maintain the power and flexibility necessary for developers underneath the hood.
+We want to simplify the experience for everyday users, yet maintain the power and flexibility necessary for developers underneath the hood.

-      Caster can be used without programming experience and customized on a basic level through simplified transformers.
-Which allow you to redefine command names without programming experience.
+      Caster can be used without programming experience and customized on a basic level through simplified transformers, which allow you to redefine command names without programming experience.
 We acknowledge there is a lot of work to be done to make Caster truly accessible for those without a technical background, but that vision is a work in progress.

 3. **Maybe I do not need certain features.
 How flexible is Caster?**

       The voice commands are purposely structured to allow you to pick and choose how you want to use the project.
-This allows for a broad userbase with diverse interests and abelites.
-A configuration file allows you to block categories of commands called `rules`  giving you control over your experience.
+This allows for a broad user base with diverse interests and abilities.
+A configuration file allows you to block categories of commands called `rules`, giving you control over your experience.
 The sky is the limit.
 Consider the following use cases:

-      - I am developer or person who does not have barriers using computer inputs like keyboard and mouse.
-I only want to control applications by voice to augment their workflow.
+      - I am a developer or person who does not have barriers using computer inputs like the keyboard and mouse.
+I only want to control applications by voice to augment my workflow.

         You can disable all the rules that are related to voice programming, advanced mouse and keyboard control.